karotkriss/Utils/README.md

 - Change workflow states.
 - Toggle fields as read-only or hidden based on conditions.
 - Assist in navigating between tabs and adding navigation buttons.
+- Intercept workflow actions allowing you to prompt users among other things.

 This module is especially useful in custom Frappe apps, helping you build dynamic and responsive forms with less code.